 The orange is a symbol of the return of the sun.
 Make orange pomanders to celebrate the solstice and decorate and freshen the home for the holidays.
 Lots of amazing citrus sales this week in stores!
 Now you know why.

-Make sun ornaments.
+Make sun ornaments or decorations.

 Make “snowball cookies” – fun, easy treats like Danish wedding cookies.
+We almost make darker Pfeffernusse cookies.

 Decorate with evergreens, berries, and natural elements.
+I like to make a wreath for our Advent candles.

 Read books about the solstice.